Can text-heavy content ever be learner-friendly?

 Absolutely.

 Still not convinced?
-Here are some more examples to prove that text-heavy content CAN be learner-friendly:
+Here is a couple of more examples that prove text-heavy content can be learner-friendly:

 Struggling with a text-heavy slide?